CPR-certified grooming at your doorstep! Learn why Kontota is the safest choice for your pet.

 Goldendoodle Grooming: All You Need to Know

-One of the most common questions is about Goldendoodle grooming.
-Monica Dickens was the first to breed a Goldendoodle in 1969.
-They became amazingly popular in the 1990s.
+Goldendoodle Grooming is one of the most common concerns among pet owners.
+Monica Dickens was the first to breed a Goldendoodle in 1969, and they gained popularity in the 1990s.
 Both Australians and North Americans crossed the Standard Poodle with the Golden Retriever.
-Today, all over America, house decorations say, “Home is where the Doodle is!”
+Today, all over America, house decorations proudly declare, ‘Home is where the Doodle is!’
+At Kontota, we offer expert grooming services to keep your Goldendoodle’s coat healthy, clean, and tangle-free.

 Goldendoodle grooming